Zoe Laskari: Career

 Due to her success at the beauty pageant, director Giannis Dalianidis, offered her the starring role in O katiforos, a 1961 film, whose success gave her a rapid popularity and she shortly signed an exclusive contract with the biggest Greek film production company at the time, Finos Film.
 The films in which she appeared ranged from dramas to comedies and musicals.
 Some of her later movies were Stefania (1966) and Oi Thalassies oi Hadres (1967).
 Other Laskari film hits were Nomos 4000, Merikoi to protimoun kryo, Koritsia gia filima, Dakrya gia tin Ilektra, Mia kyria sta bouzoukia and Marihouana stop.

 Her stage work included famous plays like Edward Albee's Who's Afraid of Virginia Woolf?, the ancient Greek tragedy The Trojan Women by Euripides and Neil Simon's Barefoot in the Park.
 Her theatrical hits include the play Oi erastes tou Oneirou which was also her first play in Athens.
 Laskari's first television appearance was her leading role in the TV series Romaios kai Ioulieta in 1976.

 Death

-Laskari died on 18 August 2017 at Porto Rafti, from heart failure.
-She had two daughters, Martha Koutoumanou and Maria-Eleni Lykourezou.
+Laskari died on 18 August 2017 at Porto Rafti, aged 74, from heart failure.
+She was survived by her two daughters.